mleprince018/azure-certifications/AZ-900 Azure Fundamentals.md

 - az cloud extension that allows compliance & monitoring into hybrid/multi-cloud configs
 - simplifies govn & mgt by delivering consistent/centralized mgt platform
     - manage entire envm by projecting existing non-azure resources into Azure Resource Mgr
-    - manage multi-cloud & hybrid VMs, K8s clusters & dbs as if they were running in az
+    - manage multi-cloud & hybrid VMs, K8s clusters & dbs (SQL Server), Azure data services as if they were running in az
     - user familiar az services & mgt capabilities regardless of where they live
     - continue traditional ITOps, and introduce DevOps to support new cloud/native patterns in envm
     - configure custom locations like abstraction layer on top of az arc k8s clusters